 Expert tips and insights to keep your horse healthy, happy, and well-fed.

-Feeding good doers made simple with tips on weight management, best hay for overweight horses and laminitis prevention.
+Feeding poor doers made simple with tips on weight management, best hay for overweight horses and laminitis prevention.

 During intense exercise, horses can lose up to 12 litres of sweat per hour, approximately 4% of their total body water.